 Staff health is of the utmost importance to CBP.
 CBP Officers are eligible to choose from a variety of premium federal health insurance programs.
 Programs available include:

 - Federal Employees Dental and Vision Insurance Program (FEDVIP)

 - Federal Long Term Care Insurance Program (FLTCIP)

-Note that you may be eligible to keep your health insurance in retirement and pay the same subsidized premium as you did as an employee.
-Learn more about the continued health insurance benefits for you and your family in retirement.
+Note: You may be eligible to keep your health insurance in retirement and pay the same subsidized premium as you did as an employee.

 A keystone of financial planning is making sure that your family and loved ones are taken care of financially, even after your death.
 CBP offers several federal life insurance programs to help you achieve your financial planning goals.
 Federal Life Insurance Programs available to officers include: